Como Beach and Jetty

 Physical Description

 Como Beach generally extends along the foreshore from South Terrace in the north to just south of Cale Street on the approach to Canning Highway.
-The main section of the beach today is around the Como Jetty which is located around the western end of Preston Street.
-The Kwinana Freeway has severed the beach from Como and South Perth generally but pedestrian access is provided by way of a number of footbridges over the freeway.
-The foreshore around the jetty has been upgraded to include walking paths, stone retaining walls, interpretation, art works, picnic and play facilities in a manicured landscaped setting overlooking Melville Waters.
-The jetty is not the original structure and dates from 1982 but is in the same position as the original and of similar length.
-The jetty today forms a key feature of views along the foreshore and provides an important recreational facility for the local area.
-The timber deck is reminiscent of the earlier construction through the timber piles have been sleeved to provide longevity.
-The deck is open sided along the main length of the deck with handrails at the western end around the fishing platform.
+The Como Jetty is the focal point, located at the western end of Preston Street.
+The Kwinana Freeway impedes direct access to the foreshore except by way of five footbridges.
+The Como Jetty dates from 1982 but is in the same position as the original (1907).
+It forms a key feature of views along the foreshore and provides an important recreational facility.
+The Kwinana Freeway impedes direct access to the foreshore except by way of five footbridges.
+The Como Jetty dates from 1982 but is in the same position as the original (1907).
+It forms a key feature of views along the foreshore and provides an important recreational facility.
+The deck is timber and the timber piles have been sleeved to provide longevity.
+The deck is open sided along its length with handrails at the western end around the fishing platform.
+The foreshore includes walking paths, stone retaining walls, interpretation, picnic and play facilities in a manicured landscaped setting overlooking Melville Waters.
+Public artworks created by Danka Schulz von Lorenz and Jason Hirst commissioned by the City of South Perth in 2007 comprise three groups of human figures of varying ages symbolising aspects of the area’s heritage and historic lifestyle, including the Old Mill, a carousel horse, flocks of birds, fish and beach toys.
+At the base of the Preston Street footbridge on Melville Parade and the overpass itself is artworks by Malcolm McGregor inspired by the history of Como Jetty and Como Tramways.
+They were commissioned by Main Roads WA in 2002 during construction of the new bus way and footbridges on the Kwinana Freeway.
 The Sea Scouts buildings are at the southern end of Como Beach and comprise a pair of single storey simple structures constructed in the 1960s.
 The northern most building has an east-west axis whilst the southern building is on a north-south axis with boat access from the west elevation.
 Both are of brick construction with shallow pitched gable roofs.
 The grounds around the buildings have been enclosed with contemporary palisade fencing.
 The structures are on the beach and have a small timber jetty close by.
 There is no public vehicle access but pedestrian access is provided by way of the overpass and the cycle path runs along the eastern boundary of the site.

 History